 We must say that we were impressed by the high quality, the light weight and the pure comfort provided by these Wolverine boots.
 Their carbonmax toe cap provides rated EH and toe protection and helps keep the boots as light and comfortable as possible.
 They are waterproof but have nice moisture wicking lining to keep your feet dry and comfortable for hours.
 They are slip resistant, have superb cushioning, an added reflective wrap and a wolverine patented cement construction which will ensure that you wear them for a longer period of time, if of course you take proper regular care to clean and condition them.

-Characteristics to look for
+Characteristics to look for in the best work boots for electricians

 First and foremost, you should always look for work boots which best fit your foot size and form.
-Choose boots which fit comfortably, offer sufficient cushioning and shock absorption, and have enough toe space to keep your feet comfortable even after long hours of work in harsh conditions and hard surfaces.
+Choose those which fit comfortably, offer sufficient cushioning and shock absorption, and have enough toe space to keep your feet comfortable even after long hours of work in harsh conditions and hard surfaces.
 Always try on new boots when your feet are tired and the most swollen.
 Usually this occurs after a long day of work or standing on your feet.
-Try the boots on with the same type of socks you intend to be wearing on the job.
+Try them on with the same type of socks you intend to be wearing on the job.
 Also, consider the materials of the boots before purchasing them.
-Some of the heavy duty boots will require serious break in time, which is something you will want to keep in mind too.
+Some of the heavy duty pairs will require serious break in time, which is something you will want to keep in mind too.
 The lightweight boots will help reduce the fatigue in your feet, but make sure that they provide the sufficient protection and stability for your feet, ankles and for your overall wellbeing and health.
 You want boots which will keep you comfortable and away from soreness, pain and fatigue at the end of your work shift.

 If you are ordering the work boots online, always make sure you check or ask about the sizing and how true the boots are to normal sizing.
 Also, make sure you check about whether they will need break in time, and how long it will take to make them comfortable for work.